Skip to main content

 • Post-TRT or Fertility Protocols For men who discontinue TRT or are seeking to enhance fertility, protocols involving medications like Clomid or Tamoxifen are designed to restart the HPG axis.
 Monitoring the recovery of LH and FSH to robust levels is the primary indicator of the protocol’s success in restoring endogenous testosterone production.

-The Hypothalamic-Pituitary-Adrenal HPA Axis The Stress Connection
+The Hypothalamic-Pituitary-Adrenal HPA Axis the Stress Connection

-The is the body’s central stress response system.
+The HPA axis is the body’s central stress response system.
 In response to a perceived threat, the hypothalamus releases Corticotropin-Releasing Hormone (CRH), which signals the pituitary to release Adrenocorticotropic Hormone (ACTH).
 ACTH then stimulates the adrenal glands to produce cortisol.
 Chronic stress, a pervasive lifestyle factor, leads to the sustained activation of this axis and chronically elevated cortisol levels.
 This has profound implications for hormonal health.

 How Does HPA Axis Dysregulation Affect Hormonal Protocols?